Joshua27/SICStusPrologFuzzer/README.md

 * prob_ast_couple[1,2]

 * prob_ast_any(Options)
-    * any type of integer, string, boolean, set or sequence
+    * generate any type of expression
     * 'noset' to generate no sets at all
-    * for Options see prob_value_any

 * prob_ast_set(Type,Options), prob_ast_seq(Type,Options)
     * 'extension', 'value', 'avl' or 'list' to generate a specific type of set